 HOW ACQUIRED: Signed from Charleston Battery on January 29, 2009.

-The Sounders captain is in his 9th season with the club since joining Seattle for their inaugural 2009 MLS season.
-A dogged defensive midfielder who is known for his ball-winning ability, Alonso also routinely tops the MLS season-end passing success rate charts.
-The Cuban, nicknamed "the Honey Badger" and affectionately known as "Ozzie" in Seattle, turns 32 this year, but he shows no signs of slowing as the Sounders’ midfield heartbeat.
+The Sounders captain is in his 10th season with the club since joining Seattle for their inaugural 2009 MLS season.
+A dogged defensive midfielder who is known for his ball-winning ability, he has become the heartbeat of the sounder's midfield over his time there.
+The Cuban, nicknamed "the Honey Badger," is also affectionately known as "Ozzie" in Seattle.

 - MLS INSIDER: Alonso flees Cuba to prosper in MLS